-New allotments created have appropriate characteristics and facilities for their intended or likely uses.
+New allotments created have appropriate characteristics and facilities_for their intended or likely uses.

-The maintenance and enhancement of amenities of the existing natural and built environment through subdivision design and layout.
+The maintenance and enhancement of amenities of the existing natural and built environment through subdivision design and layout to create a sense of place.

-That subdivision provides for variety and efficiency in its design, form and function.
+That subdivision provides for variety, and efficiency in its design, form and function.